stuarteberg/graph-tool/doc/demos/inference/inference.rst

 <https://en.wikipedia.org/wiki/Entropy_(information_theory)>`_ of the
-posterior distribution, and measures, in a sense, the "quality of fit" of the model: If the posterior is very "peaked", i.e. dominated by a single partition with a very large likelihood, the entropy will tend to zero.
-However, if there are many partitions with similar likelihoods --- meaning that there is no single partition that describes the network uniquely well --- it will take a large value instead.
+posterior distribution, and measures, in a sense, the "quality of fit" of the model: If the posterior is very "peaked", i.e. dominated by a single partition with a very large probability, the entropy will tend to zero.
+However, if there are many partitions with similar probabilities
+--- meaning that there is no single partition that describes the network uniquely well --- it will take a large value instead.

 Since the MCMC algorithm samples partitions from the distribution :math:`q(\boldsymbol b)`, it can be used to compute